Political Science (POL)

 The existence of society over time requires high degree of predictability and hence laws, whether explicit or implicit.
 These derive their capacity to regulate life from the widespread notion that they are proper and that they should be obeyed.
 In a word, they accord to our notions of justice.
 These, however, are not stable.
 Resting on the understandings of man, society, nature and the relations between them, they develop under the impact of human thought and changing realities.
 The result is what can be compared to a layered cake.
 This course treats some of the main contributions made by philosophers from Plato to Rawls to our concept of justice and the manner by which they have shaped our concepts of justice in the US and West in general.
 Cases in which courts (mainly the US Supreme Court) made use and applied the thinking of earlier philosophies of justice will illustrate the process by which we adjust the boundaries between legality and criminality and determine how we should behave towards each other.

-This course inquires into historic and present day cases, ranging across Europe and the US, in which liberal democratic governments, under stress because of subversion, sabotage, invasion, rebellion, or the effects of economically caused chaos, take on emergency powers to become so-called “states of exception.”
+This course examines historic and present day cases, ranging across Europe and the US, in which liberal democratic governments, under stress because of subversion, sabotage, invasion, rebellion, or the effects of economically caused chaos, take on emergency powers to become so-called “states of exception.”
 While in some cases such states have imposed mild and limited emergency measures, others have employed more draconian measures, suspending, if not dissolving, constitutionally guaranteed civil liberties, often for indeterminate and protracted periods.
 How various states have behaved in emergency situations will be the major content of this course.
 Note: This course is cross-listed as HLS 346.
 Students may not get credit for both HLS 346 and POL 346.

 POL 350 U.S. Foreign Policy and Security Policy 3 Credits